Gitlnr/Gitlnr/README.md

 # Hi, I'm Rahul 👋

-I'm a **Software Development Engineer** based in Kyoto, Japan, with a passion for building high-performance systems and tackling complex technical challenges.
+I'm a **Software Development Engineer** based in Japan, with a passion for building high-performance systems and tackling complex technical challenges.
 I specialize in system design, implementation, and testing software applications, leveraging my expertise in object-oriented programming, data structures, and algorithms.
 My experience spans across managing projects from inception to completion, ensuring robust and scalable solutions.
 I thrive on contributing to impactful projects and continuously improving my technical skills while driving innovative solutions in the ever-evolving tech landscape.

 ---